Japan may not be famous for its vegan food offerings, but the Vegan Gourmet Festival in Tokyo may surprise you by how good the food is.

 But in this vegan festival, you can find the vegan version of many Japanese dishes, including sushi, ramen, gyozas, and more.

 There are at least 3-4 shops selling beautifully-made sushi.
-Like the photos above, you can find a number of sushi with different flavors and textures.
+Like the photos above, you can find a number of sushi with different flavours and textures.

 Some other food, like gyozas and fried oyster (made with tofu and mushroom), are also popular choices.

-Here are some other Japanese dishes you can find in the festival:
+Here are some other Japanese food you can find in the festival:

 Other Comfort Food